 How long does it take to go from registration to certification?

 You may already meet many or all of the COR audit requirements.
 In other cases, businesses may need some time to implement the various elements of the program before going ahead with the certification audit.

 Are there any circumstances in which I would not be eligible for a rebate after successfully completing a COR audit?

 WorkSafeBC has listed the following circumstances in which a company may not be eligible for an incentive, or in which the incentive may be placed on hold until the issues are resolved:

-Yes, as long as your company maintains its COR status, you will receive an annual 10 per cent financial incentive for completing the Occupational Health and Safety COR audit and an annual five per cent for completing the Return-to-Work / Injury Management COR audit .
+Yes, as long as your company maintains its COR status, you will receive an annual 10 per cent financial incentive for completing the Occupational Health and Safety COR audit.

-Companies will begin receiving their COR incentive cheques in June of the year following their COR certification or maintenance audits.
-(If you successfully complete the COR audit in December, you will receive your first COR incentive cheque in June of the following year).
+Companies will begin receiving their COR rebate in June of the year following their COR certification or maintenance audits.
+Whether you successfully complete the COR audit in January or December, you will receive your COR rebate in June of the following year.

 The individual attending the training should be familiar with all aspects of your safety management system.